- As low as $314/Night

 Summary:

-Adorned with bright curtains and retro wallpaper, this vintage-inspired room offers two plush queen beds and a pretty view of our seasonal outdoor pool!
+Adorned with bright curtains and retro wallpaper, this vintage-inspired room offers two plush queen beds and a handsome view of our seasonal outdoor pool!
 Keep drinks cold in the mini-refrigerator and reheat your leftovers in the in-room microwave.
 Modern amenities also include complimentary WiFi, USB charging ports, and a flat-screen TV for when you're ready to relax in the comfort of your room.

 About the Area

 Located in Myrtle Beach, this apartment is by the sea.
-Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore North Myrtle Beach Beaches and Myrtle Beach State Park.
+Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and Myrtle Beach State Park.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions